Workers' Compensation for the Cannabis Industry

 Class Codes: Assignments and Exceptions

-In workers’ compensation law, class codes are created to help categorize businesses for easy labeling and insurance processing.
-These are usually four-digit codes that are issued by the National Council on Compensation Insurance (NCCI).
-In order to ensure that your cannabis business is properly protected, you’ll need to choose the right code(s).
+Workers’ compensation uses class codes to help categorize businesses for easy reference.
+These are usually four-digit codes that are issued by the National Council on Compensation Insurance (NCCI)

 cannabis testing

-The ones pertaining to the cannabis industry are listed below:
+The class codes pertaining to the cannabis industry are listed below:

 • 0035 – Farming, including drivers